TexasLAN/documents/board_orders.md

 * Over-intoxicated or aggressive behavior.
 * Appropriately marking the underage people attending the social events.

-In the event that the law enforcement authorities show up, RM’s should alert each other (and possibly other officers nearby) and be the point of contact with them.
+In the event that the law enforcement authorities show up, RM’s should alert each other (and possibly other officers nearby) as quickly as possible.
+A "senior" RM, who shall be appointed by the Risk Management Office prior to the start of the event, will be the point of contact with the authorities.
+All other RM's will obey the messages from the senior RM, and will assist in taking care of the people at the event.